Education-Graduate (EDG)

 This course will focus on the legal aspects regarding athletic programs.
 Topics will include liability for sports injuries and risk management, Title IX, sexual harassment and other topics that will require careful attention of a school athletic administrator.
 Strategies will be developed to provided for developing, implementing, and documenting an effective risk management program for interscholastic athletics.

 EDG 6160.
-Organizational and Policy Development.
+Organizational Leadership: Leading Complex School Systems.
 (3 Credits)

 EDG 6180.
-Leadership for Inclusive Instruction, Classrooms and Schools.
+Innovative Leadership for Special Education and Pupil Service Systems.
 (3 Credits)

 EDG 6185.
-Legal and Financial Foundations for Special Education and Pupil Services.
+Policy, Law, and Finance for Directors of Special Education and Pupil Services.
 (3 Credits)

 EDG 6190.
 Advanced Research in Special Education.
 (3 Credits)